terjeio/grblHAL/spindle simulator/README.md

 AUTO:\<0|1\>

 Specifies operating mode: 0, manual mode - encoder outputs are controlled by RPM setting.
-1 /(default/), automatic mode - encoder outputs are controlled by spindle on/off and PWM input.
+1 \(default\), automatic mode - encoder outputs are controlled by spindle on/off and PWM input.

 SPINDLE:\<0|1\>